ryan-weil/ReadWriteDriver/README.md

  - The function addresses are currently hardcoded for Windows 11 kernel 10.0.22000.376.
 A signature scanner can (and should) be added to avoid this.

 # Credits
-JD96 for answering questions [Frostiest](https://www.unknowncheats.me/forum/anti-cheat-bypass/444289-read-process-physical-memory-attach.html) for his physmem class, since I had to add it in at the last minute that the Apex version of EAC supposedly detects KeStackAttach.
+• JD96 for answering questions, of course! ☺️

+• [Frostiest](https://www.unknowncheats.me/forum/anti-cheat-bypass/444289-read-process-physical-memory-attach.html) for his physmem class, since I had to add it in at the last minute after I found out that the Apex version of EAC supposedly detects `KeStackAttach()`.